-Risk Controls - Public Ame nities Risk Control to Mitigate Risk Residual Risk There is a risk that components of the building do not meet the current Building Code for mandatory requirements - fire safety, electrical systems, switchboard rooms, etc. Identify the gaps to bring the buildings up to standard.
+Identify the gaps to bring the buildings up to standard.
 Cost the works.
-Prioritise works based on risk.
-High There is a risk that material containing asbestos is present in the buildings leading to potential exposure by users.
+Residual Risk High standard.
+High Prioritise works based on risk.
 Document the buildings with potential asbestos-containing material.
 Test these buildings for asbestos-containing material and residual asbestos.
 Remove or isolate any material containing asbestos from the building.
 Monitor the condition of the building for the presence of asbestos.
+Educate workers about the presence and management of material containing.
+Medium asbestos-containing material.
+Test these buildings for asbestos-containing material and residual asbestos.
+Remove or isolate any material containing asbestos from the building.
+Monitor the condition of the building for the presence of asbestos.

-Educate workers about the presence and management of material containing asbestos.
-Develop site specific management plans.
-Medium There is a risk that the building does not comply with working at heights systems such as anchor points and walkways, leading to injury to workers while undertaking work at heights.
+Risk Control to Mitigate Risk Residua Risk There is a risk that the building does not comply with working at heights systems such as anchor points and walkways, leading to injury to workers while undertaking work at heights.
 Install working at heights systems on buildings that require known frequent working at heights for the purpose of accessing utilities such as AC units, box gutters, etc. Create a program to install and fund working at heights systems on these buildings.
 For all other buildings and buildings without anchor points, utilise the works practice risk assessments before and during the works.
 Undertake annual certification of installed anchor points.
 Medium